b-mitch/buymystuff/README.md

 <br>STRIPE_KEY=YOUR STRIPE KEY(see step 5)
 <br> ![Set Up .env](./readme_images/env.png)
 <br>
 <br>5.
-Create a Stripe account and add the secret test key to your .env file.
+Create a Stripe account and add the publishable test key to your .env file.
 To locate, simply navigate to "API Keys" in the "Developers" tab.
 Then <strong>switch to test mode</strong>.
-Lastly, reveal the test key and copy & paste it to your .env file.
+Lastly, copy the test key and paste it to your .env file.
 <br> ![Connect Stripe](./readme_images/stripe.png)
 <br>
 <br>6.
 Make sure [Node.js](https://nodejs.org/en) is installed and up to date